jmescalante2/robot-simulator/README.md

 ```

 ## Usage
-1. Go to the samples folder and check or modify the contents test_input_commands.txt
+1. Go to the samples folder and check or modify the contents of test_input_commands.txt.
+Valid commands are:
+"PLACE &lt;X&gt;, &lt;Y&gt;, &lt;DIRECTION&gt;", "MOVE", "LEFT", "RIGHT", and "REPORT" where X and Y are non-negative integers, and the DIRECTION is one of NORTH, EAST, SOUTH, WEST.

 ```bash
 cd <project-root-directory>/samples
 nano test_input_commands.txt